GovTechSG/techpass-user-docs/docs/access-sgts-services-using-techpass.md

 <kbd>![log-in-with-techpass](assets/images/access-sgts-services-using-techpass/first.png)</kbd>
 2. Sign in to your TechPass account or choose your TechPass account.
 <kbd>![sign-in](assets/images/access-sgts-services-using-techpass/log-in-with-techpass.png)</kbd>
 3. If you are accessing this SGTS service from your GMD, you will be prompted to authenticate your WOG account.
-Enter the verification code displayed for your SG Govt M365 on your Authenticator app.
+Enter the verification code displayed for your SG Govt M365 profile on your Authenticator app.

 <kbd>![verify-wog-for-po](assets/images/access-sgts-services-using-techpass/verification-code-po.png)